-Human Rights Day 2020: Current Theme, History, Significance and Key Facts
+Human Rights Day 2021: Know about Theme, History, Significance and Key Facts here

 Why is Youth focused on this day?